 - They removed the side handle, which I thought came in handy when grabbing the bag.

 - Compression Straps/Suspension System – When you’re traveling with a 40-50 lb pack, you really need the added support of advanced compression straps.
 Having a hip belt and a side compression strap really wasn’t enough, although I’m sure they are better than nothing.
-When I traveled with my Gregory 75 Baltoro it felt much lighter than the Tortuga because the weight was spread evenly, and ultimately pressure was taken off my shoulders and lower back.
-The pack really needs some extra compression straps and suspension to take the pressure of your back/shoulders.
-When you’re walking for extended periods of time these straps are absolute life savers and worth every penny.
-This could be improved in the Outbreaker, so I’m reserving the right to change my mind here.
+When I traveled for 6 months with my Gregory 75 Baltoro it felt much lighter than the Tortuga because the weight was spread evenly, and ultimately pressure was taken off my shoulders and lower back.
+The pack could use some extra compression straps and suspension to take the pressure of your back/shoulders.

 Tortuga Outbreaker Backpack Packing Capacity